gocondor/gocondor/README.md

 ## What is Gincoat?

-Gincoat is a golang web framework with an `MVC` like architecture, it's based on [Gin framework](https://github.com/gin-gonic/gin), it has a development experience similar to Laravel, made for developing modern APIs and microservices.
+Gincoat is a golang web framework with an `MVC` like architecture, it's based on [Gin framework](https://github.com/gin-gonic/gin), it provides you with an easy-to-use directory structure with a development experience similar to Laravel, made for developing modern APIs and microservices.
+Full docmentation is available at [Gincoat Docs](https://gincoat.github.io/docs/).

 ## Features
 - Router